x821938/EasyLogger/README.md

 000000014  EMERGENCY [setup] : Just a fake emergency EMERGENCY [setup] : Just a fake emergency
 ```
-If you dont define LOG_FORMATTING it will default to LOG_FORMATTING_HMS
+If you dont define LOG_FORMATTING it will default to LOG_FORMATTING_HMS (The first line above)

 ## Examples
 See the included examples in /examples folder for usage.